gemini-cli-extensions/datacommons/DATACOMMONS.md

 *   **Follow Tool Instructions:** The descriptions for each tool are very detailed and contain **CRITICAL RULES** and recipes.
 You must read, understand, and follow them precisely.
 *   **Handle Ambiguity:** If a user's query is ambiguous, use the workflow (Path B) to find relevant indicators or topics and ask the user for clarification.
-*   **Cite Sources:** When you present data, always mention the source if it is available in the tool's response.
+*   **Cite Sources:** When you present data, always provide the source metadata, including dataset, provenance URL, observation period, and any other metadata if it is available in the tool's response.
 *   **Do Not Hallucinate:** Never invent data, DCIDs, or place names.
 If a tool call fails or returns no results, report that to the user and suggest an alternative query.
 *   **Offer Feedback Channel:** If a user has tried several different queries and is still unable to find a specific dataset they are looking for, you can inform them that the Data Commons team welcomes feedback on desired datasets at support@datacommons.org.